Susovan12/Early-Detection-and-Prediction-of-Schizophrenia/README.md

 - **ROC AUC Score:** 95.96%
 - **Accuracy:** 90.00%

-These results demonstrate the effectiveness of LGBM in distinguishing schizophrenia-related patterns in EEG data.
+These results demonstrate the effectiveness of LGBM in distinguishing schizophrenia‑related patterns in EEG data.

 ---